 Arrieta’s hamstring, short start add to Cub playoff rotation questions

-ST. LOUIS – Just when it looked like the Cubs were starting to breathe easier about their starting pitching and start locking in playoff rotation plans, Jake Arrieta threw another question mark into the mix.
+ST. LOUIS — Just when it looked like the Cubs could breathe a little easier about their starting pitching and start locking in playoff-rotation plans, Jake Arrieta threw another question mark into the mix.

-Arrieta, who returned quickly from a hamstring injury to start Thursday in Milwaukee, struggled for three innings in St. Louis on Tuesday before his tight pitch limit ran out.
+Arrieta, who returned quickly from a hamstring injury to start Thursday in Milwaukee, struggled for three innings before his tight pitch limit ran out in an 8-7 loss to the Cardinals on Tuesday.

+He gave up five runs, including three on a pair of home runs, but the numbers looked worse because of a two-out error by shortstop Mike Freeman that led to two unearned runs in the first.

 “Tonight was up and down physically,” said Arrieta, who said he has made adjustments to his delivery to compensate for the hamstring not being 100 percent yet.
 “I didn’t feel great.
 I intend to do everything I can in the next four days to recover and be ready for Sunday and go from there.